Adam: Gnosticism

-In Mandaeism
+Mandaeism

 In Mandaeism, Adam is considered the founder of the religion and the first prophet.
 He heralds manda (knowledge) and the true path of enlightenment.
 He is viewed as the propagator of kushta or divine truth.
 According to the Mandaean calendar, 2021–2022 CE in the Gregorian calendar would correspond to the Mandaean year 445391 AA (AA = after the creation of Adam).